A-Mikhail/MikhailAdamenko-Blog/_love/2018-04-15-Part2-Objects, Rooms and Conway's Rules.markdown

 [graphics.getWidth](https://love2d.org/wiki/love.graphics.getWidth) and [getHeight](https://love2d.org/wiki/love.graphics.getHeight) takes visible window width and height in pixels—without any panel bars—at the moment of calling.

-Now on drawing the circle, in the "draw" method change the color of the circle, I choose blue:
+Now on drawing the circle, in the `draw` method change the color of the circle, I choose blue:

     love.graphics.setColor(0.258, 0.525, 0.956)